Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Páll and I at the Wildlife Museum

-Páll started hunting when he was a teenager and started out with 2 stuffed birds.
-His collection eventually grew so much that he had filled 3 houses in Reykjavík.
-He then moved with his collection in 1999 to Stokkseyri village right by the sea in South Iceland.
+His collection eventually grew so much that he had filled three houses in Reykjavík.
+He then moved his collection to Stokkseyri village in 1999, right by the sea in South Iceland.

-More and more people were knocking on his door to have a peek at his animals and when 1,000 people had visited him for that purpose over a period of 6 months - entering through his kitchen and saying that it was selfish of him not to open up a museum to show the animals, he decided on opening up a museum to show people his huge collection.
+After 1,000 people had visited him for that purpose over 6 months, entering through his kitchen and saying it was selfish of him not to open a museum to show the animals, he decided to open a museum to display his huge collection.

-The Wildlife Museum is accredited by the Museum council of Iceland
+The Wildlife Museum is accredited by the Museum Council of Iceland.

-Páll opened the door in his pajamas and showed them his museum, proving that this unique museum has got a personal touch :)
+Páll opened the door in his pajamas and showed them his museum, proving that this unique museum has a personal touch :)

 Puffins at the museum

-Daily visitors vary from 2 to 424, but on average approx. 7,000 guests visit the Wildlife Museum annually.
-In 2009, in the first year after the financial collapse in Iceland, a whopping 9,000 guests paid the Wildlife Museum a visit
+In 2009, in the first year after the financial collapse in Iceland, a whopping 9,000 guests visited the Wildlife Museum!

 Veiðisafnið museum

 In the newer showroom, there is a lion and a lioness, a polar bear, a crocodile, and numerous birds and other animals.
-On display is also various hunting gear, like rifles, hunting knives, etc. It is quite amazing and so worth a visit.
+Also on display are various hunting gear, such as rifles and hunting knives.

 At the Wildlife Museum

-The polar bear was shot in Greenland, not by Páll himself though.
+The polar bear was shot in Greenland, not by Páll himself, though.
 The museum bought the polar bear from a taxidermist in Akureyri in North Iceland.

 The polar bear, photo taken by Páll